 KyPQC Launch Program

 John R. Barton, MD is a maternal-fetal medicine specialist with Baptist Health Lexington.
 Dr. Barton graduated from the University of Kentucky College of Medicine in 1985 and has been in practice for 34 years.
 He serves as the chair for the Kentucky Maternal Mortality Review Committee.
-Dr. Barton was a guest speaker at the launch of the KyPQC.
 View his presenation Overview of Maternal Mortality in Kentucky and the Role of the Kentucky Maternal Mortality Review Committee (37 minutes)

 Lisa Hollier, MD is the immediate past president of the American College of Obstetricians and Gynecologists and a maternal-fetal medicine specialist.
 Dr. Hollier is a professor of obstetrics and gynecology at Baylor College of Medicine in Houston and the medical director of Texas Children’s Centers for Children and Women.
 She serves as co-chair of the Texas Maternal Mortality and Morbidity Task Force.
 View Dr. Hollier's KyPQC launch presentation Successfully Implementing Change: PQC + AIM (45 minutes)